shreemantolahiri/mern-estate-app/README.md

 ## Deployment

 The project is deployed on the Render platform.
+Visit the deployed application here: [Beluga Estate Live](https://mern-estate-app-b625.onrender.com/)

 Follow the instructions on Render's documentation to deploy your instance of the application.

 ## Contributing